 The Rey Salomon mine is adjacent to the Cerro Dorado plant.
 Since 2012, the mine has recorded sales of 1,675 tonnes grading 11.80 g/t gold.
-The mine is a fully permitted underground mine and has been producing minerals up until May 2016.
-The Rey Salomon mine and adjoining 1,172 hectares of claims could provide the feedstock for the plant.
+The mine is a fully permitted underground mine and was in production up until May 2016.
+The Rey Salomon mine and adjoining 1,172 hectares of claims could provide feedstock for the plant.

 Greater Las Huaquillas

 The GLH project totals 7,400 hectares and is made up of nine wholly-owned concessions measuring 3,800 hectares and nine concessions measuring 3,600 hectares, of which Fidelity Minerals holds 44.5 percent.
 The latter make up the Core Las Huaquillas project, which is surrounded by the other 3,800 hectares.
 It sits in the northern region of Cajamarca, Peru, on the same assemblage of copper and gold belts that host the Namibija, Mirador, Junin, Chinapintza and Fruta del Norte deposits, among others.